 Litigation

-There are some situations where separating families cannot agree on some or all of the issues arising from the breakdown in the relationship.
-When this is the case, as a last resort, arbitration and litigation in court are options for resolution.
+When separating families can’t agree on some or all of the issues arising from the breakdown of the relationship, arbitration and litigation in court are options for resolution.
 In both cases submissions are made to a third-party (a judge or an arbitrator) tasked with making decisions for the family.

 Arbitration is private.
 Parties pay for the arbitrator, usually a very experienced family lawyer, to make decisions that they could not make on their own.
 The result in that case is an arbitration award that is enforceable like a court order.